siteservices/libui.sh/share/doc/libui-dictionary.md

 NoAction
 ```

-### Open (man libuiFile.sh) - Open a file descriptor for use within the script.
+### Open (man libuiFile.sh) - Open a file ID for use within the script.

 The libui library supports file locking, enables file access shorthand, and can
 automatically back up files through the Open command.
-The file descriptor to use
+The file ID to use should
-should be passed to the Open command and are restricted between 1 and 9.
-Please
+be passed to the Open command and are restricted between 1 and 9.
+Please note
-note that the **-0** file descriptor flag is a reserved flag for library use only.
+that the **-0** file ID flag is a reserved flag for library use only.
+Open file IDs
-Open file descriptors should be closed using the Close command.
+should be closed using the Close command.

 * **-1..-9** - file id
 * **-a** | **-c** - append to / create log